SKKU-2016-fall-db-programming/sqlite3-group3/ARIES/readme.md

-sqlite's force policy to no policy in order to reduce write amplication on mobile device with flash memory
+Modify sqlite's force policy into no policy in order to reduce write amplication on mobile device with flash memory.

-"sqlite-src-3150100" code is modified.
+SQLite version :"sqlite-src-3150100" code is being modified.